thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/walletpassphrasechange.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

 Change the wallet passphrase from "test" to "example":

 {% highlight bash %}
-bitcoin-cli -testnet walletpassphrasechange test example
+dash-cli -testnet walletpassphrasechange "test" "example"
 {% endhighlight %}

 (Success: no result printed.)